lacht/lacht.github.io/README.md

 #### Reason for inclusion in portfolio
 I wanted to ultimately develop this application further to show my progression and understanding of programming, design and storage of information.
 This artifact is simple in execution which gives it a greater potential for overall expansion.
 In this first iteration, I wanted to show my knowledge of other programming languages by converting the existing Java code into a Python format.
 #### Reflection
 I met the objective which was to take the original Java code and convert it into Python.
-Python is an intuitive, user friendly language.
+Python is an intuitive, user-friendly language.
 Just comparing the two languages for the same application, shows that Python requires fewer statements to execute the same program.
 While reviewing the original Java program, I could see why such things as coding formats, commenting and naming practices are necessary.
 Using proper coding techniques/practices helps to quickly understand the program.

 Here is the original program displayed in the Java language:
 ```java